Pumpkin Muffins with Pecan Streusel

 - Begin with the topping: Combine the flour, butter, demerara sugar, chopped pecans and cinnamon in a small bowl.
 The mixture will be quite wet.
 Set aside.

 - Move on to the muffins: In a medium bowl, whisk together the flour, salt, baking powder, baking soda, cloves, cinnamon and nutmeg.
 Set aside.

 - In the bowl of an electric mixer, beat the butter and sugar at low speed until just blended.
-Add the eggs one at a time, beating well after each addition; continue beating at medium speed until very light and fluffy, a few minutes.
+Add the eggs one at a time, beating well after each addition; continue beating until very light and fluffy, a few minutes.
 Add the pumpkin and beat until combined, scraping down the sides of bowl as necessary.
-Turn the speed down to low and mix in the flour mixture until just combined.
+Add the flour mixture and mix on low speed until just combined.

-- Use an ice cream scoop to transfer batter to muffin pans, filling each muffin tin about ¾ full.
-Using your hands, divide the topping evenly over the batter.
-Bake for about 30 minutes.
-Let the muffins cool on rack for 10 minutes, then turn out onto rack to cool completely (use a butter knife to lift them out of pan).
+- Using an ice cream scoop or two spoons, transfer the batter to the prepared muffin pan, filling each cup completely full.
+Using your fingers, divide the topping evenly over the batter.
+Bake for 35 to 40 minutes, or until a cake tester or toothpick comes out clean.
+Let the muffins cool in the pan for 10 minutes, then turn out onto rack to cool completely.

 - Serving size: 1 muffin